phusion/traveling-ruby/README.md

 ## Limitations

-To be written.

- * You cannot use gems with native extensions.
-Well technically you can, but then you have to compile for 3 different platforms.
-I haven't documented this yet.
+You cannot yet use gems with native extensions.
+We are still working on a mechanism to make this possible.

 ## The Traveling Ruby build system